 BODY MASS INDEX CLASSIFICATION

 WHO Classification BMI (kg/m )

 Underweight <18.5

 Normal 18.5-24.9

 Preobese 25.0-29.9

 Obese Class I 30.0-34.9

 Obese Class II 35.0-39.9

 Obese Class III >40.0

 The additional classification of obesity (Class I-III) was used to determine if the prevalence rate for comorbidities vary with class range.
 In addition, the BMI classification used 5 BMI unit intervals to classify obesity rather than using a single cut-off value.

-Source: [68] Table 1
+Source: [68] Table

-lbs for most people.
-These are rough estimates.)
-The term extreme (or morbid) obesity refers to obesity with a BMI greater than or equal to 40.
+term extreme (or morbid) obesity refers to obesity with a BMI greater than or equal to 40.
 These final definitions are consistent with definitions used by other national and international organizations, such as the World Health Organization (WHO).
 Table 1 illustrates the similarities in the classifications used by the WHO and the NHLBI.